 These barriers will help mitigate the transfer of pathogens during in-person communication.
 The University continues to plan and implement new devices and procedures to decrease the spread of COVID-19.

-To learn more about the Oiler Start Safe & Stay Safe plan, visit www.findlay.edu/oiler-start-safe-and-stay-safe.
+To learn more about the Oiler Start Safe & Stay Safe plan, visit the Oiler Start Safe & Stay Safe webpage.
 The campus community is encouraged to continue to email questions regarding the Oiler Start Safe & Stay safe plan to firstname.lastname@example.org.